firwin#

 - numtapsint

-Length of the filter (number of coefficients, i.e. the filter order + 1). numtaps must be odd if a passband includes the Nyquist frequency.
+Length of the filter (number of coefficients, i.e., the filter order + 1). numtaps must be odd if a passband includes the Nyquist frequency.

 - cutofffloat or 1-D array_like

-, where the cutoff is the half-power point (-3dB).- widthfloat or None, optional
+, where the cutoff is the half-power point (-3 dB).- widthfloat or None, optional

-- windowstring or tuple of string and parameter values, optional
+for determining the β parameter for the kaiser window.
+In this case, the window argument is ignored.- windowstring or tuple of string and parameter values, optional

 Desired window to use.
-See
+Default is

 for a list of windows and required parameters.- pass_zero{True, False, ‘bandpass’, ‘lowpass’, ‘highpass’, ‘bandstop’}, optional

-in IIR design functions).Added in version 1.3.0: Support for string arguments.
+.Added in version 1.3.0: Support for string arguments.

 - scalebool, optional

-fs/2 (the Nyquist frequency) if the first passband ends at fs/2 (i.e the filter is a single band highpass filter); center of first passband otherwise
+)fs/2 (the Nyquist frequency) if the first passband ends at fs/2 (i.e., the filter is a single band highpass filter); center of first passband otherwise

 - fsfloat, optional